dod-zh/web/content/about/diversity.md

 description: "Our commitment to diversity and inclusion at DevOpsDays Switzerland"
 ---

-# Diversity & Inclusion

-DevOpsDays Switzerland is committed to creating an inclusive environment where everyone feels welcome, valued, and able to participate fully.

 ## Our Commitment

 We believe that diverse perspectives make our community stronger and our conversations richer.
 We actively work to: